mahitejreddy1008/Time-series-classifier/README.md

 # datagenie_hackathon
 Time series Classification

+How to run:

+Open the files using vscode or any python editor

+install all libraries needed

+Run this command = uvicorn main:app --reload

 The goal is to create an efficient time series model selection  algorithm.

 We need to create an efficient time series classification algorithm so that if we give a new time series data it needs to classify which model is better for the given time series model and we need to generate predictions with help of the best model.